The Research Database Complex (RDC)

-When your database login has been created, you will receive another confirmation email message containing your login credentials, and information about connecting to your database.
+When your database schema, instance, or server has been created, you will receive another confirmation email message ("Oracle/MySQL Welcome Letter") that includes your login credentials and information about connecting to your database.

-Note: If you already have an Oracle or MySQL database login, but don't remember the database password, refer to your database welcome message.
+Note: If you already have an Oracle or MySQL database login, but don't remember the database password, refer to your "Oracle/MySQL Welcome Letter" notification in email.
 If you need help, email HPS.